turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/object_oriented_programming.markdown

 Other times we are going to create forms and create multiple instances of them.
 They are not the same, they have some uniqueness, but they more or less have the same form.

-In the example above, all of the guards can stab, or call for help, but they may have unique attributes such as names and heights.
+In the example above, all of the guards may be able to stab, or call for help, but they may have unique attributes such as names, heights, and weapons.

 ## Group Practice